a-nikolaev/a-nikolaev.github.io/fp/projects/index.markdown

 #### How to compile code that is using a library

-Generally, to compile your program that is using a library, a good strategy is to consult the examples provided by the library iteself.
+Generally, to compile your program that is using a library, a good strategy is to consult the examples provided by the library itself.

 However, most of the time, the `ocamlfind` works.
 Especially if the library is installed with opam, then adding the library is only a matter of adding options `-package NAME -linkpkg` to the `ocamlfind` command (here replace `NAME` with the name of the library